flibbertigibbet/torque-outside-cartodb-presentation/index.md

 ---
-layout: default
+layout: launchpage
 title: Exploring Torque
 ---

 # Exploring Torque #

 Torque is a time-lapse visualization JavaScript library from CartoDB.
 Here we'll explore how to use it outisde of CartoDB, with our own database.

 [Let's go!](preso.html)